deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 It had been like staring down a dragon's throat and seeing a glow.

 He hit a button.
 "Hey, Kirk?
-There's been a… a bit of a row up here, we should probably talk about it."
+There's been a... a bit of a row up here, we should probably talk about it."

 ___